chadwhitacre/openpath/_posts/2024-04-26-the-future-of-foss-foundations.md

    1. Support Across the Project Lifecycle
    1. Funding: Members, Dues, and Donations

-With some minor modifications (rip forges lol), these still apply.
+With some minor modifications (rip forges lol), these still obtain.
 Two things foundations own today more clearly than 15 years ago jump out:

 1. <b>Packaging.</b> The Python Software Foundation [runs PyPI](https://pypi.org/help/#about).
 The Rust Foundation [runs